Dental Inlays and Onlaysin Golden, CO

 A dental onlay falls in between a large filling and a crown.
 We like them because they enable us to save the tooth, actually strengthening it, without having to resort to a full crown that covers the entire tooth.

-Like inlays, onlays are made of porcelain or gold and if cared for properly, can last up to 30 years.
+Like inlays, onlays are made of porcelain or gold and if cared for properly, should remain long-lasting.
 Like our inlays, Dr. Gill and Dr. Kenson utilize a dental lab to create our onlays to the exacting quality and specifications we demand.
 This ensures long-lasting function for our patients.